 - vegetables: Bell peppers, broccoli, carrots, spinach, zucchini

-- Fats: Olive or Avocado oil is good for you.
+- Fats: Olive or avocado oil is good for you.

-- Aromatics: Green onions, ginger, garlic.
+- Aromatics: Green onions, ginger, and garlic.

 They all help increase the nutrient density and digestibility.